Changes to Medicare Insurance 2013-2014

 No one who qualifies for Medicare has to pay a fee for not obtaining insurance or shop on their State's Health Insurance Marketplace.
 If you like your Medicare insurance, you can keep it.

-During the presidential election The Affordable Care Act (Obamacare) and Medicare became a blended argument.
-Now with the State exchanges (sometimes known as marketplaces) opening in a few days, it is time to set the record straight for Medicare insured Americans.
+During the presidential election The Affordable Care Act (ObamaCare) and Medicare became a blended argument.
+Now with the State exchanges (sometimes known as marketplaces) open for business, it is time to set the record straight for Medicare insured Americans.

 Several pieces of misinformation need clarification though.